geraldo-cisneros/EMU_TelemetrySimulator/README.md

     Sets HTTP request methods for UIA portion of the simulation.

-Simulations:
+SIMULATIONS:

    evasimulation.js

       This is where the simulation takes place for the EVA.
 EVA data is updated and sent to the database here.

    uiasimulation.js

      This is where the simulation takes place for the UIA.
 UIA data is updated and sent to the database here.

-Telemetry:
+TELEMETRY:

   eva_telemetry.js